If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 Related: Five Must-Read Books to Help You Effectively Parent Teen Daughters

-By doing this, we give them a chance to develop the wisdom, strength, confidence, and courage to see the lies and begin believing the truth about themselves instead.
-The truth is that they are enough; they are worthy of acceptance and love, and respect as they grow up and become all they dream they can be.
+We can help our struggling teen girls if we are intentional and relentless with our guidance and love.
+We can give them a chance to develop the wisdom, strength, confidence, and courage to see the lies and begin believing the truth about themselves instead.

 We are in a war for our daughters, and our girls are growing up on a battlefield full of enemies with weapons that are viciously attacking and wounding them from every possible direction.